ircv3/ircv3-specifications/extensions/chghost-3.2.md

 ## Introduction

-The `chghost` client capability allows servers to directly inform clients about clients changing their host or user without having to simulate the client reconnecting.
-This is useful for servers implementing virtual hosts or masks and helps reduce clutter on the client's UI.
+The `chghost` capability allows servers to send a notification when clients change their username or host.
+This mechanism avoids simulating a reconnect of the client.
+This is useful for servers that implement virtual hosts or cloaks, and helps to reduce clutter in client UI.

 ## The `chghost` capability

-When a client changes their user or host, servers MUST send the `CHGHOST` message to clients who have enabled the `chghost` capability and either share the same channel as the target client.
-Servers SHOULD additionally send the `CHGHOST` message to the client whose user or host has changed if the client supports the `chghost` capability.
+When a client username or host is changed, servers MUST send the `CHGHOST` message to other clients who share channels with the target client and who have enabled the `chghost` capability.
+Servers SHOULD also send the `CHGHOST` message to the client whose own username or host changed, if that client also supports the `chghost` capability.

-When the server sends a `CHGHOST` message to a client, it MUST defer doing so until both successful `NICK` and `USER` commands have been received by the server.
-The server MAY choose to defer it until after registration is completed, for example if a valid SASL authentication during client registration triggers an assignment of a virtual host.
-If the server does not defer it until registration is completed, and either the user or the host of the client changes, the server MUST send a new `CHGHOST` message.

 ## The `CHGHOST` message